perwin/imfit/docs/design-and-architecture.md

 8. Optionally, do bootstrap resampling to get parameter uncertainty estimates
 9. Save results
    1. Save best-fitting parameter values
-   2. Optionally, save best-fitting model image, residual image
+   2. Optionally, save best-fitting model image and/or residual image

 ## General design and operation of makeimage

-The operation of makeimage is similar to, but simpler than, imfit.
+The operation of makeimage is similar to (but simpler than) imfit.

 The key difference in terms of generating the model image is that the user must specify the *size* of the output image, since there is no data image to use as